 The relationship between creative behavior and child growth through the visual arts is developed through research, practicum situations, and extensive early field experience.
 Methods for teaching exceptional children are also studied.
 Curriculum development is an integral part of the class.
 Twelve hours of studio art must be completed prior to registering for this class.
+Offered in rotation with ART-734, ART-736.
 Studio fee assessed.
-Prerequisites: ART-221 or ART-222.
+Prerequisites: ART-221 or

+ART-222.
 Open to students admitted to the teacher education program or with permission of the instructor.